 Whilst skin findings have yet to conclusively emerge, there may be more occurrences of telogen effluvium (diffuse hair loss) as the pandemic subsides.

 Generally, around 85-90% of the hairs on our head are actively growing, while the remainder are resting.

-During very stressful events such as illness, after a surgery, pregnancy, or an emotional stressor, such as the emotional stress of living through a pandemic can cause more of your hairs into the resting phase.
+During very stressful events such as illness, after a surgery, pregnancy, or other emotional situations such as the stress of living through a pandemic, more of your hairs move into the resting phase.
 The hairs live in a resting phase for three to four months, before they’re pushed out by new hairs that grow.